FIND TIPS ON HOW TO READ THE BIBLE IN 90 DAYS PLUS LEARN ADDITIONAL WAYS TO MAKE READING THE BIBLE IN 90 DAYS MORE

 Have you chosen your guided word for 2019?
 Or are you among the thousands of individuals who failed at their new year resolution only after day 2?

 Yeah that’s me!
 Well last year it was.
-You see, the problem with most New Year Resolutions is that we make them without really developing a plan to execute and remain accountable to our goals.
+You see, the problem with most New Year Resolutions is that we make them without really developing a plan to execute and remain accountable to ourselves.
 We randomly select goals because that’s just the thing to do at the start of a new year.
 The result, by the end of January our goals are just another statistic.

 If your goal this year is to grow in faith, then you are in the right place.
 This week on the blog, we will discuss should you read the Bible in 90 days, plus some ideas to encourage growing in faith this year!

 Why Read the Bible In 90 Days?

 I want to read the Bible, but where do I even start?
 When I first told my husband that I wanted to read the Bible in 90 days, he just couldn’t understand it.
 Why a 90 day Bible reading challenge he questioned?
 At the time I couldn’t think of an answer.
 Truth be told, everybody was doing it so I wanted to do it too.
 Yeah I am a crowd follower.
 At least it was for spiritual growth.
 Does that at least score some brownie points?

 Truly connecting with your why, your motivation, is what will keep you chugging at your goal even on days when you are exhausted or just want to call it quits.
 Are you reading the Bible in 90 days just because everyone else is doing it?
 Or is it just an arbitrary goal?
 Reading through the Bible in 90 days gives you an excellent overview of the Bible.
 Once you have completed your Bible in 90 days reading plan, you can always follow-up with more in-depth studies of the different books of the Bible.